Authentic Sicilian Pizza Dough Recipe- The Best Recipe!

 Sicilian pizza is one of the most common types in the world.
 This authentic Sicilian Pizza Dough Recipe will go through all the steps necessary for making the best Sicilian-style pizza.

 One way to determine your pizza type is to look at the crust.
-Looking at the crust, you will immediately see if a pizza is Neapolitan, New York, Chicago Tavern Style, or Sicilian.
+The crust immediately tells you if the pizza is Neapolitan, New York, Chicago Tavern Style, or Sicilian.

-That is why it is important to make sure that you make the crust with the best ingredients.
+That is why it is important to make sure that the crust has the best ingredients.
 The dough is the foundation of the pizza, so you need to make it authentic.

 The initial thought when making Sicilian pizza is to use less water.
-This is not a high-hydration recipe, and you will be okay with just 60 percent hydration.
+This is not a high-hydration recipe; you will be okay with just 60 percent hydration.

-Another signature of the Sicilian pizza is that the dough is rectangular.
-So you need a rectangular pan to cook this pizza in; make sure you have an oven-safe rectangular pan before you make this recipe.
+Another signature of Sicilian pizza is that the dough is rectangular.
+Therefore, you need a rectangular pan to cook this pizza; make sure you have an oven-safe rectangular pan before you make this recipe.

 Ingredients and substitutions